rolker/project11/SettingUpASimulationEnvironment.md

     sudo apt install qtpositioning5-dev libqt5svg5-dev

-Now that we have the prerequisits, lets go back to AMP's build directory where we can finish configuring and compiling it.
+Now that we have the prerequisits, lets go back to CAMP's build directory where we can finish configuring and compiling it.

     cd ~/src/AutonomousMissionPlanner/build
     cmake-gui ../

 Make sure "AMP_USE_ROS" bos is checked.
 Press the 'Configure' button and then (if there are no errors) press the 'Generate' button.
-Once configure and generate complete succesfuly, exit cmake and build AMP (still in the /build directory).
+Once configure and generate complete succesfuly, exit cmake and build CAMP (still in the /build directory).

     make